Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sympathetic ophthalmia is an extremely rare, bilateral, granulomatous panoveitis that develops after a penetrating injury complicated by prolapse of the choroid, or after iptraocular operations (less often).
-The injured eye is called sympathetic, and a healthy eye, in which uveitis is also developing, is called sympathetic.
+Sympathetic ophthalmia is an extremely rare, bilateral granulomatous panuveitis that develops after penetrating trauma complicated by choroidal prolapse, or after intraocular surgeries (less common).
+The injured eye is called sympathetic, and the healthy eye, in which uveitis also develops, is called sympathetic.

-Sympathetic ophthalmia is manifested in 65% of cases - from 2 weeks to 3 months after the initial injury; in 90% of cases - during the first year.
+Sympathetic ophthalmia occurs in 65% of cases - from 2 weeks to 3 months after the primary injury; in 90% of cases - within the first year.

 Symptoms of sympathetic ophthalmia

-- The sympathetic eye has signs of primary trauma, often hyperemic and irritated.
+- The sympathetic eye shows signs of primary injury and is often hyperemic and irritated.

 - The sympathetic eye is characterized by photophobia and irritation.

-- Then in both eyes develops a chronic granulomatous anterior uveitis with nodules on the iris and fatty precipitates on the cornea.
+- Then, chronic granulomatous anterior uveitis with nodules on the iris and fatty precipitates on the cornea develops in both eyes.

-- The edema of the optic nerve disk and the multifocal choroiditis develop throughout the eye fundus.
+- Edema of the optic disc and multifocal choroiditis develop throughout the fundus.

-Rarely, uveitis occurs in mild form but in a self-limiting process.
-Usually intraocular inflammation is chronic and in the absence of adequate treatment leads to the development of cataracts, glaucoma and death of the eye.
+Rarely uveitis occurs in a mild form but as a self-limiting process.
+Usually, intraocular inflammation is chronic and, in the absence of adequate treatment, leads to the development of cataracts, glaucoma and death of the eye.

 What do need to examine?